rcarvello/webmvcframework/wiki/DataRepeater.md

     /**
-    * Initialize the View by loading static design of /simple_data_repeater.html.tpl
+    * Initialize the View by loading the static design of /simple_data_repeater.html.tpl
     * managed by views\SimpleDataRepeater class
     *
     */